MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 # Known issues for new Microsoft Teams

 - Annotations from the Presenter toolbar is currently not available.
-- PowerPoint Live Standout is not yet available.
+- PowerPoint Live Standout isn't yet available.

 ## Coming in October

-- Pinning Apps on the App bar
+- Pinning Apps on the App bar.
-- Setting Hybrid Presence and custom duration for status message
+- Setting Hybrid Presence and custom duration for status message.
-- Ability to @mention users in status note
+- Ability to @mention users in status note.
-- Initiating screen share from Windows taskbar
+- Initiating screen share from Windows taskbar.

 ## Coming in November

-- Support for NDI,SDI, and ISO streaming of Teams media content.
+- Support for NDI, SDI, and ISO streaming of Teams media content.
 - Set and show presence in taskbar and system tray.
-- Meeting start notification for additional channel meeting attendees.- Users who were not included in the original invite for a channel meeting, don't see a notification when the meeting starts.
+- Meeting start notification for additional channel meeting attendees.- Users who weren't included in the original invite for a channel meeting, don't see a notification when the meeting starts.